 Proposed National Park Reserve in the South Okanagan-Similkameen

-The South Okanagan-Similkameen is where the northern edge of the Great Basin reaches into British Columbia, in the extreme south of the Interior Dry Plateau natural region.
+The South Okanagan-Similkameen is where the northern edge of the Great Basin Desert reaches into British Columbia, in the extreme south of the Interior Dry Plateau natural region.

-This is one of 39 regions identified by Parks Canada’s national parks system plan as a distinctive component of the national landscape, but is not yet represented by a national park.
+This is one of 39 regions identified by Parks Canada’s national parks system plan as a distinctive component of the national landscape, and is not yet represented by a national park.
 From both national and provincial perspectives, this is an area of high conservation value and an excellent candidate area for Parks Canada to represent this region.

 The goals of establishing a national park are to: